l30nard0/mif/demos/demo1/readme.txt

 2.4.
 Multi PvD applications

-PvD aware application might need several PvDs simultaneously...
+PvD aware application might need several PvDs simultaneously.
+First operation is to choose first PvD and switch to it ("activate it"), prepare connection (socket).
+Then activate second PvD and prepare connections and so on.
+Each connection should operate normally within its PvD.

 Scripts:
 - demo-10-01-C-multi-pvd-client-udp.sh